YourFriendHowy/IT_portfolio/README.md

 - Tags like `#project`, `#study`, `#cli` used for filtering
 - Internal links (`[[Note]]`) used where relevant
 - Callouts (`> [!tip]`, etc.) used for clarity
+##### Progress Journal Conventions
+- The ⚠️ emoji represents issues encountered
+- The ✅ emoji represents the solution proceeding troubleshooting an issue

 ---